In this article, we will see

 'users_oauth_table' => 'twill_users_oauth',

-We generally adapt the table names to set admin
+We generally change the table names to set admin

 prefix instead of twill